VICROADS DRIVE TEST:

 Best to complete HPT a few

 Hazard Perception Test - Victoria

 The VicRoads Hazard Perception Test is a computer-based test required to have been passed by all candidates PRIOR to attempting their VicRoads Drive Test....

-It must be completed at one of the VicRoads designated Hazard Perception Test locations.
-(It does not need to be completed at the same location as the Drive Test... for example, you may complete the Hazard Perception Test at VicRoads Burwood East and then do your Drive Test at VicRoads Mooroolbark, or vice-versa).
+It may be completed "online" remotely, or "in-person" at one of the VicRoads designated Hazard Perception Test locations.
+(If doing it "in-person" it does not need to be completed at the same location as the Drive Test... for example, you may complete the Hazard Perception Test at VicRoads Burwood East and then do your Drive Test at VicRoads Mooroolbark, or vice-versa).

 The Test itself:

-When you arrive at one of the VicRoads designated Hazard Perception Test locations you will be sat in front of a computer screen and instructed to attempt 3 “example questions / tasks” (involving short videos) prior to beginning the actual test.
+When attempting your VicRoads Hazard Perception Test you will be seated in front of a computer screen and instructed to attempt 3 “example questions / tasks” (involving short videos) prior to beginning the actual test.